 Vitamin D is an efficient Antimicrobial agent.
 Sometimes acne may cause due to the overgrowth and proliferation of bacterial cells in skin.
 Vitamin D has Antimicrobial properties which control the bacterial growth.

 Certainly, If you experience the feel of depression for a long period of time, it would increase the level of cortisone in the body.
 It can lead to the formation of acne in the skin.
 Vitamin D with its special characteristics can enlighten our bright mood and also reduces the level of depression.

 This would control and balance the stress level which would prevent the acne formation in the skin.

 Effect of Vitamin D on the infections of the skin

 Vitamin D activates Macrophages, one of the types in White Blood Cells (WBC).
-The activity of Macrophages to destroy the Acne bacteria is stimulated by this Vitamin D. These macrophages cells are much larger in its size so that they readily undergo the process to make the copies of DNA in order to code the protein to continue the function of the cell.
+These macrophages cells are much larger in its size so that they readily undergo the process to make the copies of DNA in order to code the protein to continue the function of the cell.

 They migrate towards the walls of blood vessels throughout the body, searching for dead cells, and presence of excessive cholesterol and pathogenic microorganisms which can be infectious to the cells.
 Macrophages would destroy and engulf the excess cholesterol deposits and infectious pathogens.
-They are digested and transformed into nutrients which can be utilized for the functions of the body.
 This WBC will not cause any kind of inflammatory reactions; it would directly kill the bacteria without any trace of its presence.